Nama Nageswara Rao: Khammam Lok Sabha

 In the 2019 elections, Nama Nageswar Rao (62) won and will represent the Khammam Lok Sabha constituency in Parliament for the second time.

 Overseas engagements

 In June 2009, when Indian students were being attacked in Australia, Nageswara Rao had visited Melbourne, Australia along with then MLA Revanth Reddy to meet with International students from India.
 Nageswara Rao had visited hospitals, and travelled in trains and public transport in Melbourne to meet victims, and interact with Indian students in Australia, to get a better understanding of the situation.

-Nageswara Rao had also visited the Victorian Parliament, and had meetings with then Victorian Opposition Leader Hon.
-Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta to raise concerns about Indian students being attacked in Melbourne, Australia.
+Nageswara Rao visited the Victorian Parliament and met with then Victorian Opposition Leader Ted Baillieu to raise concerns about attacks on Indian students in Melbourne, Australia.

-Later in July 2009, the Victorian Opposition Leader Hon.
-Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta had visited Delhi, India and they had a follow up meeting with Nageswara Rao on the same topic.
+Earlier, in July 2009, Rao had met with Baillieu during his visit to Delhi to follow up on the same issue.